-5. In fulfilling its mandate of strengthening the accountability, transparency, efficiency and effectiveness of UN-Habitat, as well as overseeing compliance with recommendations in the reports of oversight bodies, the Executive Board may wish to take note of the present report and recommend actions to further improve the implementation of the recommendations of the Joint Inspection Unit.
+7. In fulfilling its mandate of strengthening the accountability, transparency, efficiency and effectiveness of UN-Habitat, as well as overseeing compliance with recommendations in the reports of oversight bodies, the Executive Board may wish to take note of the present report and recommend actions to further improve the implementation of the recommendations of the Joint Inspection Unit and other recommendations from other evaluations of UN-Habitat.

-Progress in the implementation of the recommendations of the 2022 report of the Joint Inspection Unit on the findings of its review of the management and administration of UN-Habitat
+Progress in the implementation of the recommendations of the 2022 report of the Joint Inspection Unit on the review of the management and administration in UN-Habitat

-Rec. no. Recommendation Acceptance status Implementation status Responsible office Implementation date Remarks Formal recommendations Rec.
+Rec. no. Recommendation Acceptance status Implementation status Responsible office Implementation date Remarks Formal recommend lations - Rec.
 1 The UN-Habitat Assembly should consider amending its rules of procedure, in accordance with rule 71 thereof, to further clarify the distinct roles and responsibilities of each of the governing bodies of UN-Habitat.
 Such an amendment should be adopted by the end of 2024.
-Accepted - UN-Habitat Assembly Not applicable The UN-Habitat Assembly decided, in decision 2/5, that, given the new UN-Habitat governance structure instituted in 2019, it was premature to revisit the rules of procedure, and that they could be revisited later.
+Not accepted - The UN-Habitat Assembly in decision 2/5, took note of the report of the Joint Inspection Unit on the review of management and administration in UN-Habitat and further took note that the current governance structure of UN-Habitat was established only in 2019, and that adequate additional time is required for the structure to function in order for any effective assessment of potential structural reforms to be conducted.
 Rec.
 2 The Executive Board of UN-Habitat should approve a realistic budget for the Foundation non-earmarked fund, to which Member States should consider making sufficient contributions so that UN-Habitat can carry out its critical normative work in accordance with its mandate and in a consistent and sustainable manner.
-Accepted Implemented Executive Board March 2023 The Executive Director, after consultation with the United Nations Controller and Member States, put forward a realistic budget.
+Accepted Implemented MACS March 2023 The Executive Director, after consultation with the United Nations Controller and Member States, put forward a realistic budget.
 Budgeting was done in line with available revenue, with fixed ceilings of US\$ 3 million for the Foundation non-earmarked fund and US\$ 10 million for programme support costs.
 The Executive Board approved the ceiling, and letters urging Member States to provide adequate funding are sent periodically.
 In addition, the Executive Board at its second session of 2022 welcomed UN-Habitat's exploration of innovative sources of funding.
 At its first session of 2023, the Executive Board welcomed the UN-Habitat report on scalability, up to \$12 million, and requested the Executive Director to report on the scalability level to the Executive Board at its first session of 2024.
-Rec.
-3 The Executive Board of UN-Habitat should establish a voluntary indicative scale of contributions for the Foundation non-earmarked fund by the end of 2023.
-Accepted In progress Executive Board Dec.
-2024 The Executive Board at its first session of 2023 requested that the ad hoc working group on programmatic, budgetary and administrative matters continue its discussions on the non-earmarked budget, including the voluntary indicative scale of contributions, of the Habitat and Human Settlements Foundation for 2024.